BunsDev/iMO/README.md

 it would have otherwise been liquidated, or `clutch`

-as a way to spread the liquidation over tim (pro-rated
+as a way to spread the liquidation over time (pro-rated
 price), giving the position a chance to recover as long
 as you keep paying the premium (up to [3x](https://x.com/santiagoroel/status/1791114254117998865) surge price)